waitandhope123/tri-layer-ai-architecture/DIAGRAM.md

 # System Diagrams

-This document contains both the ASCII-based diagram and a rendered flowchart of the Tri-Layer Cooperative AI Oversight Architecture.
+This document provides conceptual diagrams illustrating the data flow and role separation in the **Tri-Layer Cooperative AI Oversight Architecture**.

+These diagrams are illustrative only and do not imply implementation details.

 ---

-## 1. ASCII Diagram
+## 1. ASCII Diagram (Conceptual)

            ┌────────────────────────────────────────┐
            │               User Input               │